padrinoo1/vagir2/README.md

 chmod +x launch.sh
 ./launch.sh install

-و الان به آدرس creed/tg/tgl/structures.c  بروید و در لاین 982 تا5 که چهار خط آبی هست رو پاک کنید و هبارت دو جمله پایینی را وارد کرده و بعدا طبق دستورات پیش بروید go to creed/tg/tgl/structures.c and in line 983 there is 4 Blue sentences Remove them and put this phrase in the place of those Blues :
+go to ghost_bot/tg/tgl/structures.c and in line 983 there is 4 Blue sentences Remove them and put this phrase in the place of those Blues :

 case CODE_message_media_unsupported:
 M->type = tgl_message_media_unsupported;